deac-it/Cocoduino/Readme.md

 # Features

-Cocoduino offers nearly the same features as the official IDE:
+Cocoduino offers nearly the same features as the official Arduino IDE:

 * **Sketchbook**
 * **Serial Monitor**